dboyd42/help-desk/Operating Systems/Windows/office-365/outlook/rules2.rst

 #.
 Under 'Step 2: Edit the rule description...', click the blue underlined, 'specified'
 #.
 Under 'Choose a folder:', select your.name@contigotx.com email address
 #.
 Click 'New...'
 #.
-Input name of new folder; then click 'OK'
+Input name of new folder; then click 'OK'  (ie. Support)
-	- ie) Support

 #.
 Double-check 'Step 2' descriptions

-	- Apply this rule after the message arrives sent to Contigo Support move it to the Support folder and stop processing more rules
+Apply this rule after the message arrives sent to Support move it to the Support folder and stop processing more rules

 #.
 Click 'Next' > 'Next' (defaults to stop processing more rules)
 #.
 Click 'Next' > 'Next'